ryandougc/spot-sesh/README.md

 ### Environment Variables
 `server`
 	- NODE_ENV: just keep this as 'development' unless this is getting hosted
-	- EXPRESS_PORT: default value is 3000.
-This port can be anything you want.
 	- SOCKET_PORT: default value is 3001.
 This port needs to match `VITE_SOCKET_PORT` is Vue's `.env` file
 	- FRONT_END_URL: This URL is where your Vue app is hosted.
 You must include the port if it is on the localhost `vue`